Supporting professional translators

 Welcome to our noticeboard for support and professional development opportunities for practising literary translators.
 You can also keep in touch with us on Twitter and Facebook for the latest news about about funding, grants, awards, residencies and other initiatives.

-English PEN has launched a major new fund for literary translation.
-PEN Translates! is backed by Arts Council England and will distribute £120,000 per year to translators and publishers.
-The initiative will support up to 20 works of outstanding literary merit translated from any world language.
+PEN Translates! is run by English PEN and is backed by Arts Council England.
+This major fund for literary translation distributes £120,000 per year to translators and publishers and will support up to 20 works of outstanding literary merit translated from any world language.
 Applications are open to all literary genres including fiction, non-fiction, poetry and plays.
 The fund is open to submissions from all UK-based publishers.

 English PEN also produce a useful spreadsheet listing possible sources of funding for translators working in the UK and Europe.